jakobdylanc/llmcord.py/README.md

 > **OPENAI_API_KEY** and **MISTRAL_API_KEY** are provided as examples.
 Add more as needed for other [LiteLLM providers](https://docs.litellm.ai/docs/providers).

 ## Notes
-- Vision support is currently limited to **gpt-4-vision-preview** from OpenAI API.
-Support for local vision models like llava is planned.

-- Only models from OpenAI API are user identity aware (excluding **gpt-4-vision-preview** for now).
-This is because only OpenAI API supports the **name** property in the user message object.
-I tried the alternate approach of prepending user's names in the message body but this doesn't seem to work well with all models.
+- Only models from OpenAI API are user identity aware (excluding **gpt-4-vision-preview** curently) because only OpenAI API supports the message **name** property.
+Hopefully others support it in the future.

 - PRs are welcome :)